Master of Science in Health Informatics Overview

-The mission of the KU master's program in health informatics is to prepare graduates to integrate the health, social-behavioral, and informatics disciplines to improve the lives of people and communities.
+KU's master's degree in health informatics prepares graduates to integrate health, social-behavioral and informatics knowledge to improve health and well-being of individuals and communities.

 Our program prepares graduates for entry- and mid-level positions in hospitals or clinics, electronic health record (EHR) companies, public health organizations and other organizations specializing in knowledge management.

 Our graduates also have the skills required to enter the growing field of health information exchange, which includes regional health information organizations and the emerging specialization in personal health records.

 On average, students complete the degree in 2 to 3 years.
 Most students are working professionals who complete the program through part-time enrollment.

 Professional progress isn't on hold until after graduation, Our graduates report positive professional outcomes during the program, too.
 In a survey, nearly half of our graduates (45%) said they had a promotion, salary increase or career move during the program.
 After graduation, that number increased to 77%.

 Students in our program come from varied backgrounds and contribute a wide range of experiences.
 Although previous health care experience is preferred, it is not required.
 Just as students bring a breadth of experiences to the program so, too, do our faculty.

 Designed and delivered by faculty from across the disciplines of informatics, nursing, health policy and management, public health and project management, our curriculum offers an interprofessional advantage.
 Students acquire diverse skills in health informatics, as well as impact evaluation, project management and organizational change.